 Should you visit Bali, Indonesia?
 We at Life of Doing say, “YES!”

 Bali is one of our favorite places to travel in Southeast Asia.
-We’ve been to this magical island twice in one year and always recommend our family members and friends to travel here.
+We’ve been to this magical island twice in one year and several more times afterward.
+We always recommend our family members and friends to travel here.

 There are so many awesome reasons to visit Bali.
 Whether you want to spend time outdoors, relax on the beaches, take photos of beautiful landscapes, you can choose how you want to spend your vacation.
 It’s no wonder thousands of tourists head to Bali for a vacation or honeymoon destination.